torbsd/torbsd.github.io/blog.md

 _Since nickm mentioned OpenBSD users have been more seriously affected, we'd like to take this opportunity to ask why The Tor Project has no plans at all to release Tor Browser Bundle for *BSD operating systems, OpenBSD in particular._

 There are lots of things the TP should be planning, and as non-Tor Project developers, we jumped on the opportunity to port Tor Browser to OpenBSD back in March 2015.
 We are in regular contact with the TP, and have been encouraged and assisted by a number of TP core people, including Moritz and Roger.
-My recent attendance at the [Seattle Tor Summit](https://trac.torproject.org/projects/tor/wiki/org/meetings/2016SummerMeeting) illustrated the great attention TDP is getting, I was personally flattered by the recognition.
+My recent attendance at the [Seattle Tor Summit](https://trac.torproject.org/projects/tor/wiki/org/meetings/2016SummerMeeting) illustrated the great attention TDP is getting, we were personally flattered by the recognition.

 The question for the anonymous poster is "what are you doing?"
 TP is an open source project.
 In BSD Land no one listens to gripes about software if the complainer doesn't at least begin resolving the issue, like submitting debugging information, providing a patch, etc. It's a principle that all open source projects should adopt.
 The poster in question should at least be testing our TB releases on OpenBSD.